rse/audio-setup/audio-basics.md

   Spotify Loud:                | -11 LUFS i

   Hence, in practice a useful loudness target is to follow EBU R128 S1 and try to reach -18 LUFS s and -23 LUFS i.
-Also, many audio engineers recommend to not target above the loudness of -12 LUFS to still leave enough "headroom" before the "Maximum True Peek Level" reaches the "Audio Clipping" area.
+Also, many mixing engineers recommend to not target above the loudness of -12 LUFS s to still leave enough "headroom" before the "Maximum True Peek Level" reaches the "Audio Clipping" area.